Assistant Administrator for Policy, International Affairs, and Environment

 Laurence Wildgoose was appointed as the Assistant Administrator for Policy, International Affairs, and Environment at the Federal Aviation Administration (FAA) in January 2021.

 In this role, he is responsible for leading the FAA's policy efforts to improve the safety and capacity of the global aerospace system in an environmentally sound manner.
-His focus is on assisting with the FAA's reauthorization efforts, improving the safety and efficiency of the National Airspace System, and advancing innovation-friendly policies related to the safe integration of new entrants, including unmanned aircraft systems.
-In addition, Laurence oversees the agency's international activity, including advancing the FAA's global leadership on safety and environmental initiatives.
+His focus is coordinating the FAA's reauthorization efforts before Congress, improving the safety and efficiency of the National Airspace System, and advancing innovation-friendly policies related to the safe integration of new entrants, including uncrewed aircraft systems.
+Laurence also oversees the agency's international activity, including advancing the FAA's global leadership on safety and environmental initiatives.

-Laurence earned an M.B.A. from the Johns Hopkins Carey Business School and a B.A. from Florida State University.
+Laurence earned an M.B.A. from the Johns Hopkins Carey Business School, where he was a member of the Bloomberg Scholars Program and a William C. Dulin Scholarship recipient.
+Laurence received his B.A. from Florida State University.